 Liftoff is my number one space podcast.
 They were one of the first podcasts I started listening to and I am not sorry to say that I have listened to about 3 years worth in the last 9 months.
 Presented by Jason Snell and Stephen Hackett, who are passionate space and science enthusiasts who talk with addictive passion.
 They release a new episode every fortnight discussing space news and space related subjects from NASA, ESA and the Chinese Space Agency.
 I absolutely love listening to their podcasts as a huge space nerd and find the way that they talk about space and science in a really easy to understand way, so as they say, you don’t need to be a rocket scientist to understand it.

 Now, I wont lie, when I first came across this podcast I suspected it would be more of a “things my mum didn’t tell me about being a girl” and I would find out all the secrets of the sisterhood, when in fact, it is so much better than that.
 Cristen Conger and Caroline Ervin discuss all things women, the good, the bad, the ugly, the struggles, the best bits, and the fucking nasty bits.
+The Podcast was revived later in the year with new presenters Emily and Bridget.
 As a Feminist this podcast has really helped me identify myself and helped me to understand more of the things that mean a lot to me, and made me appreciate even more just how fortunate we as women in 2017, and also still how hard it is to be a woman in 2017.
 Body shamed thigh gap crazy cat ladies, paired with the Women in NASA women in Islam and slut shaming 101 anyone?
 These girls got you covered.